vapor/docs/4.0/docs/deploy/docker.md

 The `DATABASE_HOST`, `DATABASE_NAME`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD` variables are hard coded in this example whereas the `LOG_LEVEL` will take its value from the environment running the service or fall back to `'debug'` if that variable is unset.

 !!! note
-    Hard-coding the username and password is acceptable for local development, but you would want to store these variables in a secrets file for production deploys.
+    Hard-coding the username and password is acceptable for local development, but you should store these variables in a secrets file for production deployment.
 One way to handle this in production is to export the secrets file to the environment that is running your deploy and use lines like the following in your Docker Compose file:

     ```
     DATABASE_USERNAME: ${DATABASE_USERNAME}